whitmancsfaculty/nand2tetris-autograder-gradescope/README.md

 The difference is made up through style or interactive tests.
 In making adjustments, I would lean towards increasing points from the autograder and reducing points from style.

-Unless otherwise specified, automated scoring is binary - full credit if the canonical output is produced, 0 otherwise.
+Unless otherwise specified, automated scoring is binary with respect to each test case: full credit is awarded if the canonical output is produced, otherwise 0.

+The autograder provides feedback on errors and test failures to the extent feasible.
+The autograder does not replace interactive testing in the development environment.

 | Project | Type | Points | Notes |
 | ------: | :----------- | -----: | :-----|